ros-navigation/docs.nav2.org/migration/Humble.rst

 Added update_on_request parameter
 ************************
 `PR #3300 <https://github.com/ros-planning/navigation2/pull/3300>` adds the `update_on_request` parameter that enables updating the costmap only upon request by an algorithm server.
-The use case would be for benchmarking or test cases.
+The use case would be for benchmarking or test cases -- or to update costmaps only when required instead of on a regular cycle in a separate thread.